nsidc/polarstereo-reformat/README.md

 NetCDF data to the original binary format from earlier versions.
 One script is written in `python` and the other as a `bash` shell script.

-Both scripts take the path to an netCDF file as an argument and produce binary files corresponding to data from each passive microwave channel (e.g., `n85h`, `n91v`) contained in the netCDF file.
+Both scripts take the path to an NetCDF file as an argument and produce binary files corresponding to data from each passive microwave channel (e.g., `n85h`, `n91v`) contained in the NetCDF file.

 Both scripts produce outputs in the directory from which the program was invoked.